Kasherpete/Official-app-sms-service/README.md

  certain characters.
 This includes quotation marks and the reverse backslash (so you cannot use \n).
 The program deals with this by inserting multiple spaces instead of \n, and * instead of ".
  # Versions and Updates
+ 1.4.32 - Added bulletin command to inform users of progress on the service.

  1.4.31 - Added dictionary command.
 This is still a beta, so more features will be added in the near future.

  1.4.2 - Added translate command